What is a Divorce Settlement Agreement?

 - By showing a substantial change in circumstances through a post-judgment modification.

 A post-judgment modification will be granted if the asking party can prove a substantial change in circumstances warranting the change to the agreement.
 Such substantial changes include unemployment, relocation, different types of abuse, a serious injury or illness, or incarceration.

-Finalizing a divorce can be a time-consuming process, but with attention to detail and a willingness to communicate, your DSA can be drafted smoothly and efficiently.
+Finalizing a divorce can be a time-consuming process, but with attention to detail and a willingness to communicate, your Divorce Settlement Agreement can be drafted smoothly and efficiently.
 This will help you ensure that the outcomes of your marriage dissolution are suitable for both you and your spouse and make your divorce a lot more civil.